-- The MCCA's compliance with the statutory requirements and its plan of operation, specifically relating to [the proposed bill's] calculation of premiums charged and any adjustments for excesses or deficiencies from previous periods. - The expectations used by the MCCA for medical cost inflation, economic conditions, investment returns, and the number of claims presented. - The MCCA's compliance with [the proposed bill's] requirements to amend the MCCA plan of operation. - The MCCA's compliance with generally accepted and reasonable actuarial techniques in determining premium charges and any adjustments for excesses or deficiencies from prior periods. - The effect of any rebate and distribution of the rebate [under the proposed bill] on the MCCA's ongoing ability to provide an effective reinsurance mechanism for PIP benefits.
+- The MCCA's compliance with the statutory requirements and its plan of operation, specifically relating to [the proposed bill's] calculation of premiums charged and any adjustments for excesses or deficiencies from previous periods. - The expectations used by the MCCA for medical cost inflation, economic conditions, investment returns, and the number of claims presented. - The MCCA's compliance with [the proposed bill's] requirements to amend the MCCA plan of operation to provide for the procedures of a rebate. - The MCCA's compliance with sound actuarial principles. - The effect of any rebate and distribution of the rebate [under the proposed bill] on the MCCA's ongoing ability to provide an effective reinsurance mechanism for PIP benefits, based on sound actuarial principles.

-If this actuarial examination found that the assets of the MCCA exceeded 120% of its liabilities, including incurred but not reported liabilities, the director would be required to order the MCCA to rebate the excess to its members.
-If this order were received, the MCCA could request a hearing to review the order by filing a written request.
+If this actuarial examination found that the assets of the MCCA exceeded 120% of its liabilities, including incurred but not reported liabilities, the director would be required to order the MCCA to rebate the difference between the total excess and 120% of the liabilities to its members.
+If this order were received, the MCCA could request a hearing to review the order by filing a written request within 30 days.
 DIFS would then conduct a review as a contested case under the Administrative Procedures Act.

-If a rebate were received, the MCCA member would then distribute the rebate to the person that it insures on a uniform basis per car in a manner and on the date or dates provided by the director in accordance with the order issued.
+If a rebate were received, the MCCA member would then distribute the rebate to the person that it insures and that is subject to a premium on a uniform basis per car (and historic vehicle) in a manner and on the date or dates provided by the director in accordance with the order issued.
+A rebate for a historic vehicle would be equal to 20% of the rebate for a car.